missbijoux/expense-tracker/README.md

 3. **Delete an Expense**: Click the "Delete" button on any expense and confirm the deletion

-4. **Export Data**: Click the "Export All Expenses Data (JSON)" button to download a JSON file containing all your expenses
+4. **Export Data**: Click the "Export All Expenses Data (CSV)" button to download a CSV file containing all your expenses.
+The file can be opened in Excel, Google Sheets, or any spreadsheet application.

 ## Deployment